 Diesel spill at gas station causes mess at Baton Rouge intersection

-BATON ROUGE - Batpn Rouge firefighters spent part of Sunday cleaning up a diesel spill that caused problems at an intersection.
+BATON ROUGE - Baton Rouge firefighters spent part of Sunday cleaning up a diesel spill that caused problems at an intersection.

 The incident happened about 10 a.m. at the Circle K on the corner of South Sherwood Forest Blvd. and North Harrell's Ferry Road.